HETDEX/hetdex_api/hetdex_api/flux_limits/README.md

 using the ``--wl`` flag you can specify what wavelength you want.
 It is also possible to output these limits to a file, use the ``-h`` option on this command for details.

-### Getting the flux limit in Python - the python API

-To access the flux limit an application programming interface (API) is provided for use in Python.
-An iPython notebook is provided in this repository which demonstrates how to do this [here](../../notebooks/04-Getting_Flux_Limits_from_the_HDF5_Files.ipynb)